-A COM must define and assess both programmatic and individual student outcomes including attainment of osteopathic core competencies and skills, to ensure GME readiness, including its DEI mission, vision, and goals.
+A COM must define and assess both programmatic and individual student outcomes including attainment of osteopathic core competencies and skills, to ensure that the COM meets GME readiness, including its DEI mission.
+Additionally, a, vision, and goals.

-A COM must use the data from programmatic and individual outcomes to continuously improve all aspects of the COM and to meet its mission.
+A COM must use the data from programmatic and individual outcomes to continuously improve all aspects of the COMand to meet its mission.